quadram-institute-bioscience/kraut/docs/index.md

 ![Kraut logo](kraut.png)

 **Kraut** (packaged as `krautils`) is a Python toolset for parsing, merging, and analyzing Kraken2 taxonomic reports.
-It provides a suite of commands to handle single reports, merge multiple datasets, generate abundance tables, calculate alpha diversity, and create interactive or static visualizations.
+It provides a suite of commands to handle single reports, merge multiple datasets, generate abundance tables, calculate alpha and beta diversity, and create interactive or static visualizations.

 ## Key Features

 - **Standardization**: Convert and filter Kraken2 reports into consistent formats.
 - **Aggregation**: Merge multiple samples into a single comparative table.
-- **Diversity Analysis**: Calculate alpha diversity metrics (Shannon, Simpson, etc.) directly from reports.
+- **Diversity Analysis**: Calculate alpha diversity metrics (Shannon, Simpson, etc.) and beta diversity distances directly from reports.
 - **Visualization**: Generate high-quality composition plots (stacked bars, bubble charts) in HTML or static formats (PNG, SVG, PDF).
 - **Flexibility**: Support for both cumulative (TOT) and taxon-specific (LVL) metrics.